fhiso/legacy-format/serialisation.md

 Overviews of these processes can be found in {§parsing} and {§serialising}, respectively.

-### Serialisation                                               {#serialising}

-The semantics of serialisation are defined by the following procedural outline.

-1. Each *structure* is assigned a *tag* based on its *structure type identifier*, *superstructure type identifier*, and a *schema* which MAY be augmented during serialisation to allow all *structures* to have a *tag*.

-2. The *tagged structures* are ordered and additional *tagged structures* created to represent *serialisation metadata*.

-    This step cannot happen before tagging because tagging may generate *serialisation metadata* that needs to be included in the *tagged structures*.

-3. Payloads are converted to create *xref structures* by simultaneously

-    - assigning *xref_ids* and replacing *pointer*-valued *payloads* with *string*-valued *xrefs*
-    - escaping `@` *characters*
-    - preserving valid *escapes*
-    - escaping unrepresentable *characters*

-    Semantically, these actions must happen concurrently because none of them should be applied to the others' results.

-    This step cannot happen before tagging because tags are needed to determine the set of valid *escapes*.
-    This step cannot happen before adding *serialisation metadata* because it is applied to the *serialisation metadata* as well.

-4. The *dataset* is converted to a sequence of *lines* by

-    - assigning *levels*
-    - splitting *payloads*, if needed, using `CONT` and `CONC`
-    - ordering *substructures* in a preorder traversal of the *tagged structures*

-    This step cannot happen before payload conversion because valid split points are dependant on proper escaping.
-    This step must happen before encoding as octets because valid split points are determined by *character*, not octet.

-5. The sequence of *lines* is converted to an octet stream by

-    - concatenating the *lines* with *line-break* terminators
-    - converting *strings* to octets using the *character encoding*

 ### Parsing                                                         {#parsing}

 The semantics of parsing are defined by the following procedural outline.